Ahmer-444/Utilities/README.md

 # Utilities
-Script files to help for daily routine work.
+Script files that can help in routine work.